nathanfalke/azure-sdk-for-python/sdk/easm/azure-easm/samples/sample2_create_disco_group_from_template.md

 # Create discovery groups from templates
-This sample shows you how to use the `disco_groups` module to create discovery groups using templates provided by the `disco_templates` module of the `EasmClient`
+This sample shows you how to use the `discovery_groups` module to create discovery groups using templates provided by the `discovery_templates` module of the `EasmClient`

 ## Creating an `EasmClient`
 To create an `EasmClient`, you need your subscription ID, region, and some sort of credential.
 For the purposes of this demo, I've chosen the `InteractiveBrowserCredential` but any credential will work.